dustinallsbrook/ROP_Emporium/README.md

 Creating a collection of ROP_Emporium activities in order to document efforts in learning reverse engineering.
-A lot of credit goes to the CryptoCat youtube videos for provding a guiding hand.
+A lot of credit goes to the CryptoCat youtube videos for providing a guiding hand.